kach/emo.7/README.txt

               ing.

+       :3     The 'kitty face'.
+Conveys a cat-like feeling of happiness.

+       c:     Conveys a heightened sense of happiness, joy, etc.

+       :c     Conveys a heightened sense of  sadness,  sudden  disappointment, etc.

+       :|     Conveys indifference or mild annoyance.

+       :<     Conveys anger or moderate annoyance.

 NOTE ON PARENTHESES
        The  usage  of  parenthesis-terminated  emoticons  within  parenthsized statements merits some discussion.
 There are several possible  conven- tions which can be used.

        We  can  optimize  for grammatical correctness by placing an additional closing parenthesis after the emoticon:

               (I like it the way it is. :))

        However, this looks awkward to many.
 The alternative is  to  leave  off the trailing parenthesis:

               (I like it the way it is. :)

        This,  however,  appears incomplete and is not strictly correct.
 A com- promise can be achieved by placing a space between the two parentheses:

               (I like it the way it is. :) )

        In  general, it is left to the writer to choose a style which they pre- fer.